Use Space Efficiently

 Hot rods, drag-strip racers, modified stock cars, or other unconventional vehicles (except bicycles, motor-driven cycles, or motorcycles) are not allowed on campus.
 Vehicles must be licensed and street legal to be on campus property.

 All vehicles must be in good operating condition.
 No major repairs will be permitted on roads or in any parking areas on campus.
+Disabled vehicles must be towed from campus.

 The speed limit is 25 miles per hour on campus roads, unless otherwise posted.